Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Speech/language pathologists specialize in assessing, diagnosing, and treating people with communication problems that result from disability, surgery, or developmental disorders.
 They are also instrumental in preventing disorders related to speech, language, cognitive communication, voice, and fluency.
-This includes both receptive (understanding speech) and expressive (speaking) communication problems.
+This includes both understanding speech and speaking problems.
 They also evaluate and treat people with swallowing disorders due to stroke, brain injury, or other nervous system impairments.

 Speech, language, and swallowing disorders